 - (a) An application for employment by an attorney for the debtor or a motion for substitution of counsel for the debtor must have attached the statement required by FED.
 R. BANKR.
-P. 2016(b) and § 329 of the Bankruptcy Code. - (b) Nunc Pro Tunc Application. - (1) If an application for approval of the employment of a professional is made within 30 days of the commencement of that professional's provision of services, it is deemed contemporaneous. - (2) If an application for the approval of the employment of a professional is made more than 30 days after that professional commences provision of services and the application seeks to make the authority retroactive to the commencement, the application must include: - (A) An explanation of why the application was not filed earlier; - (B) An explanation why the order authorizing employment is required nunc pro tunc; - (C) An explanation, to the best of the applicant's knowledge, how approval of the application may prejudice any parties-in-interest.

-- (3) Applications to approve the employment of professionals nunc pro tunc shall be approved only on notice and opportunity for hearing.
+P. 2016(b) and § 329 of the Bankruptcy Code. - (b) Nunc Pro Tunc Application. - (1) If an application for approval of the employment of a professional is made within 30 days of the commencement of that professional's provision of services, it is deemed contemporaneous. - (2) If an application for the approval of the employment of a professional is made more than 30 days after that professional commences provision of services and the application seeks to make the authority retroactive to the commencement, the application must include: - (A) An explanation of why the application was not filed earlier; - (B) An explanation why the order authorizing employment is required nunc pro tunc; - (C) An explanation, to the best of the applicant's knowledge, how approval of the application may prejudice any parties-in-interest. - (3) Applications to approve the employment of professionals nunc pro tunc shall be approved only on notice and opportunity for hearing.
 All creditors in the case must be served with notice of the application.
-The notice must include the negative notice language of BLR 9013-1(b). - (c) An ex parte application to employ accountant combined with application to pay compensation may be allowed without further application or notice and hearing, under this rule, when the compensation will not exceed \$300 per annum and employment will not exceed three years. - (1) In chapter 7 cases, the trustee may make an ex parte application to employ combined with application to compensate an accountant for the estate for the purpose of tax preparation and accounting services, without further notice or hearing if it limits payment to less than \$300 per year for each year's tax returns payable at the completion of a return, and which employment shall be for no longer than three years; - (2) This ex parte procedure is available only where no earlier application to employ an accountant has been made and no later applications are contemplated by the trustee; - (3) The trustee must indicate to the court that the administration of the estate is expected to be completed within three years; and - (4) Employment beyond tax preparation and attendant accounting services where compensation in excess of \$300 per year or a duration longer than three years is sought requires separate applications to employ and for compensation with notice to all creditors and other parties in interest under FED.
-R. BANKR, P. 2016 and BLR 2016-1. - (d) Applications to retain special counsel in an individual chapter 7, 11, 12 or 13 case for the purpose of prosecuting a tort claim must be filed in a form as published on the Court's website.
+The notice must include the negative notice language of BLR 9013-1(b). - (c) A combined application to employ accountant and pay compensation for the preparation of a tax return may be filed and approved without notice or hearing if the requested compensation does not exceed the Maximum Fixed Fee per tax return.
+The Court will publish the current Maximum Fixed Fee on its website. - (d) Applications to retain special counsel in an individual chapter 7, 11, 12 or 13 case for the purpose of prosecuting a tort claim must be filed in a form as published on the Court's website.
 The proposed form of order must also be on a form as published on the Court's website.
-Leave from this BLR 2014-1(d) must be sought by a separate motion. - (e) Service of applications to employ professionals is governed by BLR 9003-1.
+Leave from this BLR 2014-1(d) must be sought by a separate motion.

+(e) Service of applications to employ professionals is governed by BLR 9003-1.